GTN-Quebec/lom2mlr/documentation.md

 ##### Work URL

 Work URL also becomes the organization's identifying URL.
 This identifying URL is both the RDF subject and the `mlr9:0010` identifier.
-(Gilles:  La définition de mlr9:0010 donne litéral, mais il s'agit d'un URL.
-Devrais-je employer un litéral ou une ressource en ce cas?)
+However, that URL is treated as a literal and not as a RDF resource.

     :::xml
     <lifeCycle>